drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Query Pharmacophore: 5-Alfa Reductase Example
 *[Pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.

-The construction approach NEWLEAD was used to find non-steroid analogs by linking the recognition fragments of the pharmacophore:
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/query-pharmacophore-5-alfa-reductase-example-891ce0a4'><i class='fa fa-play' aria-hidden='true'></i></button>The construction approach NEWLEAD was used to find non-steroid analogs by linking the recognition fragments of the pharmacophore:
 *[pharmacophore]: Specific 3D arrangement of chemical groups common to active molecules and essential to their biological activities.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold